AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes_part_3.md

 Templates can also be used to implement polymorphism.
-However, they **don’t** rely on the factoring of common behavior in base classes.
+However, they **don't** rely on the factoring of common behavior in base classes.
 Instead, the commonality is implicit in that: the different “shapes” of an application must support operations using common syntax (i.e., the relevant functions must have the same names).